gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ``-update``
     Used to set where to execute update and constraints, when present.
     Can be set to "auto," "cpu" or "gpu."
-    Defaults to "auto," which currently always uses the CPU.
+    Defaults to "auto," which uses GPU when possible and falls back to CPU.
-    Setting "gpu" requires that a compatible CUDA or SYCL GPU is available, the simulation uses a single rank.
+    Setting "gpu" requires that a compatible GPU is available.
-    Update and constraints on a GPU is currently not supported with mass and constraints free-energy perturbation, domain decomposition, virtual sites, Ewald surface correction,
-    replica exchange, constraint pulling, orientation restraints
-    and computational electrophysiology.
+    Update and constraints on a GPU are currently not supported with mass and constraints free-energy perturbation, virtual sites, Ewald surface correction, replica exchange, constraint pulling, orientation restraints and computational electrophysiology.
+    The combination of constraints and domain decomposition is only supported when all constraints are within so-called "update groups" (see :ref:`Avoiding communication for constraints <avoid-communication-for-constraints>`).

 ``-gpu_id``
     A string that specifies the ID numbers of the GPUs that